franklynux/ecommerce-platform-microservice-architecture/k8s/README.md

 2. Install Emissary-Ingress: `helm install emissary-ingress datawire/emissary-ingress --namespace emissary`
 3. Apply the Host and Listener: `kubectl apply -f emissary-ingress.yaml -f emissary-listener.yaml`
 4. Apply the Mappings: `kubectl apply -f ingress.yaml`

+## CORS Configuration

+The Mapping resources include CORS (Cross-Origin Resource Sharing) configuration to enable:

+- Access to the FastAPI interactive documentation UI at `/service/docs`
+- Browser-based applications to make API requests
+- The "Try it out" feature in the Swagger UI

+The CORS settings allow requests from any origin (`*`) and include the necessary headers for modern web applications.
 5. Deploy the microservices: Apply the manifests in each service directory

 Alternatively, use ArgoCD to manage the deployment as described in the main README.